GabLeRoux/Adventure-Time-Animated-Lockscreen/README.md

 ## Notes

-* To explore the theme files, right click the `.theme` folder and click on `edit package content`.
+* If the `.theme` is shown as a file instead of a folder, just right click it and click on `edit package content`.
 It will get you to the theme files
 * Only tested on `iPhone 5` running `IOS6`
-* Will add other device support soon
-* Photoshop assets included
+* Photoshop assets included in `Assets Sources` folder

 Font used: [pieces_of_eight](http://www.dafont.com/pieces-of-eight.font)